-To help recreational fishers make the very most of the amazing year-round fishery that’s been created by investing their fishing licence fees over decades, the VFA is funding an exciting new research project to learn more about the movement and habitat preferences of of Murray cod in the Goulburn River arm of Lake Eildon and whether they form a part of the lake's population.
+To help recreational fishers make the very most of the amazing year-round fishery that’s been created by investing their fishing licence fees over decades, the VFA is funding an exciting new research project to learn more about the movement and habitat preferences of Murray cod in the Upper Goulburn River that flows into Lake Eildon and whether they form a part of the lake's population.

 The findings will give lure casters and bait fishers alike valuable insights into how best to target the lake’s cod population and increase their chances of landing that fish of a lifetime!

-The $96,000 project will involve tagging 20 Murray cod in the Goulburn River Arm of the lake this coming summer.
-To detect the whereabouts of those fish once tagged, scientists will deploy 20 listening stations strategically positioned from the mouth of the Goulburn River arm to Jamieson and beyond.
+The $96,000 project will involve tagging 20 Murray cod in the Upper Goulburn River early this coming summer.
+To detect the whereabouts of those fish once tagged, scientists will deploy 20 listening stations strategically positioned from the mouth of the upper Goulburn River to Jamieson and beyond.
 As tagged cod move, their acoustic tags will emit a ping that can be detected by a nearby submerged listening station.
 At that moment, information about the tagged cod’s position, depth and water temperature will be transmitted.
 Some tags will even provide information on that fish’s acceleration.